 Walking the grounds at Chichen Itza with kids provides a singular experience.
 Serpent heads border the walls of the buildings and are incredibly intricate and represent a connection between earth and heaven, while intermixed you’ll find eerily despondent Jaguars that hover atop thrones carrying bowls which held sacrificial hearts taken from living victims.

 There are underground caverns that have been located beneath Chichen Itza which signify of tumultuous times as they were used to bury precious items to prevent their being lost to the ravages of war.
 The Temple of Warriors compound has 1,000 columns and is the equivalent of the temple found at Tula, either telling a story of a competing city or one that was united in common practices.

 Of course, then there is also the ball court.
 Pok-ta-Pok is the familiar and gruesome game played at ball courts throughout Mesoamerica.
 Chichen Itza’s ball court is one of the largest, and has been restored complete with descriptive hieroglyphics that depict the outcomes of the winners and the losers.
 Even more dismal, is the the wall of skulls found nearby with accompanying stakes piercing skyward that would showcase the inevitable fate of the losers.

 There is so much wonderment found at these ruins.
 One single visit forces you to consider this beautiful and compelling place, that is steeped in culture and history and rich with passion with the grisly understanding of the stories that riddle the deep recesses of the shadows.
 Chichen Itza is a place that changes you forever.

 My sister was able to visit Chichen Itza in 2012 during the end of the perceived calendar and coinciding equinox and I’m so jealous!
-In reality, the Mayans formed their calendars off a 52 year cycle, with the last cycle ending in 2012.
+In reality, instead of being the end of times, the Mayans formed their calendars off a 52 year cycle, with the last cycle ending in 2012.